 A common theme for acupuncturists is that they often had a health condition that was not helped by Western medicine but which was cured by TCM.
 People choose to specialize for varying reasons, but first-hand experience with an issue can often mean that the acupuncturist specializes in it.
 Another way that acupuncturists gets really good at a specialty is if they somehow attracted a certain patient type in student clinic and consequently, he or she developed as a practitioner by working with that population.

 I am a generalist the way most acupuncturists are (see above).
-My specialty areas are: pain relief; Ehlers-Danlos management support; stress relief; men’s health; gut health and body image; aesthetic acupuncture, including scar revision; preventative care for all persons (non-gender-specific); and wellness education.
+My specialty areas are: pain relief, including occupational health for musicians and other performers; Ehlers-Danlos management support; stress relief; men’s health; gut health and body image; aesthetic acupuncture, including scar revision; preventative care for all persons (non-gender-specific); and wellness education.

 Not all practitioners have specialty areas in the traditional bodywork form that is called tui na (pronounced like “twee nah,” which means “push” and “grasp”).
 I am a dedicated practitioner of this modality, and in China, a tui na practitioner is similar to an orthopedic doctor.
 Tui na treatment is kind of like getting a massage and somewhat like getting acupressure.
 It’s wonderful!
 Depending on my patient’s needs, I will rely on either acupuncture or tui na, or a combination.
 (If you want to know which is better for you, take a look at this essay here).
 I rely quite a bit on herbs, and I counsel my patients about at-home nutritional therapy, too.
 My training and practice have given me confidence in the Chinese medical belief that the body does have innate self-healing ability.
 It is my job as a practitioner to help nurture this capacity to heal.